 Your pathway to a promising career in nursing starts here.

-Our Master's Entry Program in Nursing program is a three-year accelerated program leading to a Master of Science degree in nursing for people without previous nursing preparation but who hold a bachelor's degree in another field.
+Our Master's Entry Program in Nursing program is a three-year accelerated program culminating in a Master of Science degree in nursing for people without previous nursing preparation but who hold a bachelor's degree in another field.

 Graduates of this program are prepared in advanced nursing roles, which are registered nurses (RN) with graduate academic preparation that qualifies them as experts in clinical practice, community health and policy.
 The advanced nursing role incorporates the functions of clinician, educator, health policy expert, consultant and/or researcher.